phoenixm103/user-data-operator-application/README.md

-# user-data-operator-application
+# User Data Operator Application
 user-data-operator-application is a simple crud application that stores user data.
 ### The app has following basic features.
 - Data is composed of first name, last name, address (street, city, state and zip)
 - The app creates the following User types (Parent, Child).
 The child cannot have an address and Must belong to a parent
 - App have API to:
-	- Delete user data
+	1. Delete user data
-	- Create user data
+	2. Create user data
-	- Update user data
+	3. Update user data
 - Data is saved in a DB (MongoDB)
 - Readme file describing how to install/run the application
 - Unit Test